 As a result, Coliban Water has invested in new higher efficiency dewatering centrifuges to reduce the effective weight and volume of the biosolids.
 The resultant biosolids can then be trucked directly to local farmers for supply as a soil conditioner.
-This involves costs of \$5.3M.
+This involves costs of \$5.3M which will be incurred in 2007/08.